 As we mentioned before, your policy automatically covers anyone related to you by blood or adoption, and that means kids!
 Cut and dried, right?
 Well…

-Basically, all you need to know is that your renters or homeowners insurance policy will not cover intentional damage your offspring cause to other people’s stuff (in insurance lingo, this is known as negligence).
+Basically, all you need to know is that your renters or homeowners insurance will not cover intentional damage your offspring cause to other people’s stuff (in insurance lingo, this is known as negligence).

 Let’s use an example: